 A “transfer credit” is credit you can earn toward a degree program before you even start the program.
 Transfer credits can be based on the vast array of experiences and skills you have gained elsewhere, such as prior college experience, work experience, industry certifications and military training.
 At CTU, we value this learning.
 It makes our virtual classroom environment that much more diverse, and it’s an essential ingredient in our student and alumni networks.
 Therefore, our cybersecurity students are invited to submit their official transcripts for transfer credit evaluation, and we will thoroughly review all of your coursework and equivalency documentation to make sure you’re seizing every available opportunity for credit.

 Transfer Credits in 3 Easy Steps

 At CTU, we strive to make the transfer credit process easy for incoming students.

-Our Admissions Advisors will get you in touch with the Prior Learning Assessment (PLA) team to get a list of the documents you will need for transfer credit evaluation.
-The PLA team will also provide you with a calendar that highlights the deadlines for document submission.
-Spending time upfront with PLA is one way to help you explore all available options for transfer credits and help you plan the most cost effective and time efficient route to your cybersecurity degree.
+Our Admissions Advisors will get you in touch with the Registrar Evaluation Services (RES) team to get a list of the documents you will need for transfer credit evaluation.
+The RES team will also provide you with a calendar that highlights the deadlines for document submission.
+Spending time upfront with RES is one way to help you explore all available options for transfer credits and help you plan the most cost effective and time efficient route to your cybersecurity degree.